-Tamil Nadu: NGT orders reopening of Vedanta copper plant in Thoothukudi

-Tamil Nadu: NGT orders reopening of Vedanta Sterlite plant in Thoothukudi
+NGT orders reopening of Vedanta Sterlite plant in Thoothukudi, Tamil Nadu to move SC

 Chennai, Dec 15: The National Green court on Saturday set aside the Tamil Nadu state government's order to close Vedanta's copper smelter plant permanently and directed the state pollution regulator to pass a fresh order of renewal of consent for Vedanta's copper smelter within three weeks.
+According to the court, closure of the Sterlite plant was "unjustifiable".

+Tamil Nadu Chief Minister Edappadi K. Palanisamy has said that his government will challenge the National Green Tribunal verdict on Sterlite issue in Supreme Court.

 It also directed the company to spend Rs.
 100 crore within a period of three years for the welfare of people in the area.
 In its submission before the tribunal, Vedanta had offered to invest Rs 100 crore for the welfare of the people apart from the regular CSR activities carried out by the firm.